A Discrete Variational Derivation of Accelerated Methods in Optimization: Simulations

 with \(z_0=y_0=x_0\) and where \(\powerp=n-1\), \(f_{\powerp-1}(y;x_k)\) is the \((\powerp-1)\)-th Taylor expansion of \(f\) about \(x_k\) and \(N\) is a constant related to \(D\) and \(\powerp\) that ensures convergence.
 Note that for \(n=3\) (\(\powerp=2\)), the optimization problem \eqref{eq:argminyp} is explicit and reduces to

-but it is implicit in general, what greatly increases the cost of the method, aside of having to know the Hessian and higher derivatives of \(f\).
+but it is implicit in general, what increases the cost of the method, aside of having to compute the Hessian and higher derivatives of \(f\), either explicitly or by autodifferentiation.

+In section \eqref{sec:experiments}, we will refer to method \eqref{eq:WiWiJo16} by WWJ, after the authors, and consider it as a (modified) NAG method.

-\subsection{Objective functions}
+\subsection{Objective Functions}

-Several objective functions are considered: a highly dimensional quadratic function with tridiagonal matrix representation, a generalized Rosenbrock function, yet another test function for momentum descent methods and one that combines a sigmoid function with mean squared error and that is often used in Neural Networks.
+Several objective functions are considered: a highly dimensional quadratic function with tridiagonal matrix representation, a generalized Rosenbrock function, yet another test function for momentum-descent methods and one that combines a generalized logistic function with a mean loss and that is often used in Neural Networks.

-\subsubsection{Highly dimensional quadratic function}
+\subsubsection{Highly Dimensional Quadratic Function}

-In \cite{BJW}, they consider the quadratic map on \(\bbR^n\)
+In \citep{BJW}, they consider the quadratic map on \(\bbR^n\)